openebs/openebs/contribute/design/proposal-cstor-orchestration.md

            #requests:
              #cpu: 2
              #memory: 256Mi
          #Pools can be configured with different features.
-An example feature could be to enable/disable thin provisioning.
+An example feature could be to enable/disable over provisioning.
-         #thinprovisioning: true
+         #overprovisioning: false
      ```

    * maya-cstor-operator (could be embedded into maya-apiserver), will be watching for SPCs (type=block).